wyfo/umpmc/README.md

 # umpmc

-Unbounded Multiple Producer Multiple Consumer queue (lock free, obviously)
+Unbounded Multiple Producer Multiple Consumer queue (no lock)

 This algorithm is a POC.
 It's implemented as a doubly linked list, with a node cache.
 I've spent my time into writing this README instead of code comments, but will maybe find the time to add them later.